EneroPl/js-cookies/README.md

 ```
 <h2><code>getCookie(key)</code></h2>

-Получение значения cookie по указанному ключу <code>key</code>.
+Getting the cookie value for the specified <code>key</code>.
 If the function finds a cookie with the specified key, the function will return a value, otherwise false.
 <h3>Example</h3>

 ```javascript